bkinnamon/brettk.dev/src/content/posts/2019-10-30-backend-development-with-expressjs-and-mongodb.md

 }
 ```

+#### MongoDB

+One last thing to setup is MongoDB.
+It's not too difficult to get a [local MongoDB instance running using docker](https://hub.docker.com/_/mongo).
+Also, you can use [Atlas](https://www.mongodb.com/cloud/atlas), a cloud service from MongoDB.

 ### Meat and Potatoes

 The previous bit could be summed up with a script and run automatically.
 The only tricky part would be inserting the `script` into `package.json`.
 From here on out we'll be coding.